 Where It All Goes Down

-Athens in antiquity; A wood outside of Athens; During midsummer
+Athens in Antiquity; A Wood Outside of Athens; Midsummer

 The play begins in (ancient) Athens, where Duke Theseus and Hippolyta are preparing for an elaborate wedding.
 Despite the upcoming nuptials and festivities that surround a nobleman's marriage, Athens is also a place for law and order.
 Here, a father can demand the death penalty for a disobedient daughter who refuses to marry the man of his choosing (1.1).